-• Tables containing different kinds of auxiliary information, such as the number of region parameters in data declarations, the recursive positions of each constructor and the types of the recursive calls (Sec.
+• Tables containing different kinds of auxiliary information, such as the number of region parameters in data declarations, recursive positions of each constructor, types of the recursive calls (Sec.
 3.3):

-We use in several places sets containing program or type variables.
-For example, the decoration generated by the destruction analysis consists basically of four sets of program variables (safe, condemned, in-danger and unknown [12]) :
+Sets are essentially used for defining sets of program or type variables.
+For example, the decoration generated by the destruction analysis consists basically of four sets of program variables (safe, condemned, in-danger and unknown [12]):

-type Variables = Set Variable data DestDec = DD (Variables, Variables, Variables, Variables) ExpDepDec type Relations = Map Variable ShInfo type ShInfo = (Variables, Variables, Variables,Variables, Variables, Variables)
+type Variables = Set Variable data DestDec = DD (Variables, Variables, Variables, Variables) ExpDepDec

-We also use nested datatypes.
-For example, the sharing information is a map from variable names to a tuple of seven sets of variables (see [13] for details):
+Also nested uses of these polymorphic datatypes appear.
+For example, the sharing information is a map from variable names to a tuple of seven sets of variables: type Relations = Map Variable ShInfo type ShInfo = (Variables, Variables, Variables,Variables, Variables, Variables, Variables)